 The most important thing you can do for your car during the fall (and always, really), is to check your tires.
 There are plenty of things that can happen to your car tires during the fall and winter.
 Having deep tread in your tires is the best way to ensure safe handling on icy roads.
 Due to the way many German car’s wheels camber is set, the outside of your tire tread may appear fine, but the inside will wear quicker.
-In addition, the colder air is more dense than hot/warm air.
+In addition, the colder air is denser than hot/warm air.
 This will cause your “low tire” warning light to come on when it’s cold, but go off once the car has been driven some.
-It’s a good idea to set tire pressures to the higher side of the rating if there is no snow in the forecast, and if your tread is good.
+It’s a good idea to set tire pressures on the higher side of the rating if there is no snow in the forecast, and if your tread is good.

 2. Check and Change the Battery

-The cold weather can wreak havoc on many parts underneath the hood, however your battery is perhaps the most sensitive to the cold.
+The cold weather can wreak havoc on many parts underneath the hood, however, your battery is perhaps the most sensitive to the cold.
 First, you should check that the battery connection is tight and free of corrosion.
 For most batteries, you can check the date stamp to see how old it is.
 If your car has a Gel AGM battery, you can usually get 5 to 7 years out of it.
 However, we recommend changing the battery at the beginning of fall if it is over four years old.
 This is a great prevention for your battery randomly breaking down and leaving you stranded out in the cold.